 What Are Scotcheroos (or Scotcharoos!)?

 The spelling with the “e” is more common, but you’ll also see it often spelled Scotcharoos.
 Think of these as a cousin to rice krispie treats.
 Only instead of marshmallows the cereal is bound together by a mixture of sugar, corn syrup, and peanut butter.
 Then, a combination of chocolate and butterscotch chips are melted and spread over the top.
 You can quickly see the appeal of these dessert bars, yes?
+And if you make sure to pick a gluten-free rice cereal, then this is a gluten-free dessert.

 And to reiterate: no bake.
 You do have to heat the peanut butter mixture, and melt the morsels; you can do that in a microwave in a glass bowl in short 20 second or so bursts, stirring after each burst, until the morsels all melted and smooth.
 Or, you can melt the morsels in a microwave or on the stovetop (see the directions in the recipe for creating a makeshift double boiler).